mission-deny-the-mission/CoR-Document-V2/main.typ

 Use AI to improve realism, immersion, and to assist learning

 == Objectives:
-+ Investigate how #acrshort("ai") models can interact with students during cyber security training scenarios
++ Investigate how #acronym("ai") models can interact with students during cyber security training scenarios
   + Setup and test chatbots acting as employees and threat actors in challenges
-  + Test the ability of #acrshort("llm")s to give hints and tips without giving away complete answers
+  + Test the ability of #acronym("llm")s to give hints and tips without giving away complete answers
-+ Explore the use of #acrshort("ai") in #acrfull("apg")
++ Explore the use of #acronym("ai") in #acronym("apg")
-  + Explore using #acrshort("llm")s in sample malware generation for use in malware analysis classes
+  + Explore using #acronym("llm")s in sample malware generation for use in malware analysis classes
-  + Explore using #acrshort("llm")s in generating insecure software and system configurations
+  + Explore using #acronym("llm")s in generating insecure software and system configurations
-  + Explore using #acrshort("llm")s and image generation models in creating narrative content
+  + Explore using #acronym("llm")s and image generation models in creating narrative content

 = Research Questions

 == Hackerbot study
 + What architecture and techniques are the most effective for the educational chatbot powered by LLMs.
-  + Is RAG, CAG, or fine tuning more effective for feeding #acrshort("LLM")s resources about cybersecurity
+  + Is RAG, CAG, or fine tuning more effective for feeding #acronym("llm")s resources about cybersecurity
   + What sort of prompt engineering works best?
 + How can roleplaying personalities make education bots more effective
   + What kind of prompting techniques help with roleplaying?